dumpster-divers/dumpster-divers/README.md

 ### Feature Three: Game
 This functionality contains the core gameplay elements.
 It outputs random trash for the user to sort in a session, then processes a user’s score from the session, updating the global and user counts.
 The progress against the global count remaining trash can be seen by other users.

+#### Front End

+#### Game
+Access this using the link https://dumpster-divers.herokuapp.com/game or click on the Dive In! button on the homepage.
+When you press Let’s Dive, the timer begins to count down and you’re given a random trash to sort.
+You may choose to put it into either of the bins.
+If you put it in the correct bin, your tally counter increments by one.
+If you put it into the wrong bin, you will be greeted with a modal that tells you where you went wrong and the game ends immediately.
+The game also ends when your timer runs out.

+#### User Session
+The amount of trash you recycled this session will be displayed on the post game screen on your diver certification card immediately after your round.
+This amount is both added to your records (if you’re logged in) and decremented from the global count.
+Players who are not signed in are prompted to do so in order to save their progress.

+#### Global Count
+The global count is a real time tally displayed on the homepage.
+After finishing a round your score is subtracted from the global count and you will be able to see the changes on the homepage.

 **GET https://dumpster-divers.herokuapp.com/api/game/data?amount=2**
 - Grab the requested amount of trash items to sort in a game round.